Skip to main contentSkip to main navigationSkip to footer content

 Why Would You Need a BSN or an MSN?

-Both BSN and MSN degrees are a huge step up in anyone’s nursing career and having at least one of the two can help you quickly find a better paying job.
+Both BSN and MSN degrees are a huge step up in anyone’s nursing career and having at least one of the two can help you quickly find a high-paying nursing job.
 Each degree comes with a significant salary increase.
 For example, the salary for a BSN nurse is significantly higher than the one of an RN without the bachelor’s degree.

-Also, although you can work in this field as a registered nurse with an associate’s degree or a licensed practical nurse, more and more hospitals will require at least a BSN degree for entry-level nurse positions in the near future.
+Also, although you can work in this field as a registered nurse with an associate’s degree or a licensed practical nurse, having earned at least a BSN degree is quickly becoming the norm for entry-level nurse positions .

-This means that the need for an advanced degree is growing, making it not a matter of if you should get a degree, but what degree makes more sense for you: a BSN or an MSN.
+This means that the need for an advanced degree is growing, making it not a matter of if you should get a degree, but what degree makes more sense for you.
+In other words, it is not the case of opting between the two degrees and lower forms of accreditation, but is rather a BSN vs. MSN debate.

 What Are the Differences Between a BSN and an MSN?